polterguy/polterguy.github.io/documentation/faq/index.md

 ## Can I talk to a human

-Sure, send an email to [info@aista.com](mailto:info@aista.com) and let's get the conversation started.
-If you send an email to info@aista.com you will be contacted by a human employee from Aista within some few hours.
+Sure, send an email to [team@ainiro.io](mailto:team@ainiro.io) and let's get the conversation started.
+If you send an email to team@ainiro.io you will be contacted by a human employee from AINIRO within some few hours.

 ## Do I get support?